Qasr El-Eyni Faculty of Medicine, Cairo University: History

 Clot Bey in Egyptian army uniform teaching the first modern Anatomy lesson at Abu-Zaabal, Egypt on 20 June 1829.
 The lesson was attended by some Shiekhs from al-Azhar.

 In 1827, a medical school was established and attached to a military hospital in Abu Zaabal.
 The French doctor Antoine Clot Bey became the first director of the medical school and hospital.
-In 1837, the medical school and hospital was moved to Qasr El Eyni Street in Cairo.
-The hospital was renamed as "Qasr El Eyni hospital".
-In 1838, The first school for midwifery was established in Qasr El Eyni Hospital.
+In 1837, the medical school and hospital was moved to Kasr El Eyni Street in Cairo.
+The hospital was renamed as "Kasr El Eyni hospital".
+In 1838, The first school for midwifery was established in Kasr El Eyni Hospital.
 In 1848, Clot Bey resigned and went back to France.
 In 1850, Abbas I appointed Wilhelm Griesinger as the director.
 In 1851, Griesinger's assistant Theodor Bilharz discovered the first known blood flukes, Schistosoma haematobium and Schistosoma mansoni, and with it the disease bilharzia (schistosomiasis).
-In 1855, Clot Bey was re-appointed director of medical school and Qasr El Eyni Hospital.
+In 1855, Clot Bey was re-appointed director of medical school and Kasr El Eyni Hospital.
 In 1858, Clot Bey returned to France for health reasons.

-In 1925, the medical school and Qasr El Eyni Hospital joined Cairo University.
+In 1925, the medical school and Kasr El Eyni Hospital joined Cairo University.
 Dr. Welson was appointed as the new director of the hospital.
 From 1929 to 1940, Dr. Aly Basha Ebrahim was appointed the Dean of the faculty and the director of the hospital.
-In November 1995, Cairo university started the first employment stage of the new Qasr El Eyni hospital.
-On April 8, 1996, former-president Hosni Mubarak and the President of France, Jacques Chirac inaugurated the new Qasr El Eyni hospital building.
+In November 1995, Cairo university started the first employment stage of the new Kasr El Eyni hospital.
+On April 8, 1996, former-president Hosni Mubarak and the President of France, Jacques Chirac inaugurated the new Kasr El Eyni hospital building.

 The Faculty Dean is Prof. Husam Salah Mourad, Professor of Neurology since August 2023.
 He was appointed after serving as the Director of the Cairo University Hospitals.